JohnCoates/Aerial/Documentation/FAQs.md

 3. Click on `Cache` on the sidebar
 4. Check 'Automatically download videos`
 <img width="400" alt="Automatic management" src="https://user-images.githubusercontent.com/18543749/90852209-e35c9c00-e344-11ea-9505-481789a581d7.png">

-5. Set your **cache limit size** -- This is the MAXIMUM size you want your cache.
+5. Set your **cache limit size** - This is the *MAXIMUM* size you want your cache.
 If you don't want to set a maximum, move the slider all the way to the right.
 6. Select how often you want to rotate your videos in your cache

 <img width="200" alt="Rotate videos" src="https://user-images.githubusercontent.com/18543749/90852283-14d56780-e345-11ea-9ec5-7817cefc1d04.png">